broadinstitute/warp/deprecated/pipelines/cemba/cemba_methylcseq/README.md

 The CEMBA workflow is deprecated and no longer supported.
 File paths in the JSON file are also no longer supported.

-However, CEMBA data is available on the NEMO data portal.
-The CEMBA documentation is also still available.
+However, the CEMBA documentation is still available.
 See [CEMBA Pipeline Overview](https://broadinstitute.github.io/warp/docs/Pipelines/CEMBA_MethylC_Seq_Pipeline/README) on the [WARP documentation site](https://broadinstitute.github.io/warp/)!
+The CEMBA data is also available on the NEMO data portal.
+The whitelist includes the following barcodes: CTCACG, CAGATC, CGATGT, ACTTGA, TTAGGC, GATCAG, TGACCA, TAGCTT, ACAGTG, GGCTAC, GCCAAT, CTTGTA.

 ### CEMBA summary